Mehdibenabdelkader/Mehdibenabdelkader/README.md

 I am Mehdi, But you can call me Fluka

-I am computer science student
+I am a computer science student

 <!--